vvkulkarni360/iNotebook/README.md

 - **JWT Generation:** A unique JWT is generated for each user.
 - **Middleware Verification:** JWT is verified every time a CRUD operation is performed, ensuring secure access.
 - **Hashed Passwords:** User passwords are hashed for security, maintaining privacy.
+- **Alert Notifications:** Alerts are displayed on top for every operation, enhancing user experience.

 ## Technical Details